home | what's new | other sitescontact | about

 But doesn't the Bible say that Jesus is God?
 Didn't he himself say he was God?
 Didn't his miracles prove that he was God?

 There are so many things amiss with these statements, one hardly knows where to begin.
-It's why I've devoted many articles to this discussion.
+It's why I've devoted many writings to this issue.

-I will address these questions, including "biblical infallibility," as we proceed, but, for now, I will just say that the idea of Jesus as a "second God" was unknown in his own day and found currency, in a beginning way, a hundred years after the fact - to blossom as church-sanctioned "full godhood" only after another two hundred years.
+The idea of Jesus as a "second God" was unknown in his own day and found currency, in a beginning way and minority view, many decades after the fact - to blossom as church-sanctioned "holy" doctrine only after another two hundred years.

 what was "the reason behind the reason"